• Skip to primary navigation

 I love to add a dollop of dairy free cream cheese or mascarparone cheese, but I know that’s not to everyone’s taste.

-Special equipment to make this recipe
+Special equipment to make drop scones

 I’ve used a pancake frying pan, but you are welcome to use any frying pan or a griddle.